James Henderson Nicoll

 James Henderson Nicoll FRCS(G), JP (30 September 1863 – 15 August 1921) was a Scottish paediatric surgeon and professor of surgery at Anderson's University.
-Nicoll was a pioneer of pediatrics, particularly regarding the care of children both in the hospital and after discharge.
-Nicoll was most notable for developing a surgical cure for pyloric stenosis and outpatient care of children with spina bifida, and was known as the Father of Day Surgery.
+He was a pioneer of pediatrics, particularly regarding the care of children both in the hospital and after discharge.
+Nicoll was most notable for developing a surgical cure for pyloric stenosis and outpatient care of children with spina bifida, and was known as the "father of day surgery".

 Life

 Nicoll was the son of Reverend James Nicoll, who was a distinguished minister in Glasgow.
 Nicoll undertook his early education at Glasgow Academy before attending to study medicine at the University of Glasgow at age 16, and graduating at the age of 23 with a Bachelor of Medicine, Bachelor of Surgery (MB CM Glasgow) in 1886.
-Nicoll decided to specialise in surgery, and after taking a junior house post at the Western Infirmary, under Sir Hector Clare Cameron, Professor of Clinical Surgery at the University of Glasgow and Western Infirmary and Sir Thomas McCall Anderson, he decided to travel to London, to undertake a 4-year surgical apprenticeship with Sir Frederick Treves in London.
+He decided to specialise in surgery, and after taking a junior house post at the Western Infirmary, under Sir Hector Clare Cameron, Professor of Clinical Surgery at the University of Glasgow and Western Infirmary and Sir Thomas McCall Anderson, he decided to travel to London, to undertake a four-year surgical apprenticeship with Sir Frederick Treves in London.
 After Nicoll finished his apprenticeship, he toured Europe extensively, visiting a number of hospitals that provided the best paediatric surgery services.

 Career

-Upon returning to Glasgow in 1891, Nicholl was appointed as an Dispensary Surgeon at the Western Infirmary outpatient department, The Dispensary in West Graham Street, Glasgow, a position he held until 1895.
-In 1896 Nicoll was promoted to assistant surgeon which came with a chair at the board of management at the Infirmary.
-In 1903 Nicoll was promoted to professor of surgery at Anderson's University.
+Upon returning to Glasgow in 1891, Nicholl was appointed as a dispensary surgeon at the Western Infirmary outpatient department, The Dispensary in West Graham Street, Glasgow, a position he held until 1895.
+In 1896 he was promoted to assistant surgeon which came with a chair at the board of management at the Infirmary.
+In 1903 he was promoted to professor of surgery at Anderson's University.
 He held this post until 1908, when he was again promoted to Visiting Surgeon at the Western Infirmary, a position he held until 1914, when he resigned with the start of World War I. Although he resigned in 1914, he continued to perform surgery until 1917, when he was dispatched to France.
 In 1900 he published the first successful operation for pyloric stenosis.